MartinGeisse/mahdl-plugin/files/doc/operators.md

 Currently, the shift-left and shift-right operators are the only TAIVOs.
 These act on their operands in the following
 way:
-* if the left operand is an integer, the right operand must be an integer too.
-It cannot be a vector in that case.
+* if the left operand is an integer, the right operand must be constant, making the whole expression constant.
 * the shifted value is taken from the integer meaning of the left operand, without any further conversion.
 * the shift amount is the integer meaning of the right operand, without any further conversion.
 A negative shift amount shifts to the opposite direction.

-Observations:
+Observations and rationale:
-* If the left-hand operand is an integer, the whole shift expression is constant and is equivalent to the integer meaning of "shifting".
+* If the left-hand operand is an integer, then we don't have an "obvious" vector size to impose on it as we have for TSIVOs, nor do we have an obvious result vector size.
+Without a vector size, we cannot implement a run-time shift, so we demand that the whole expression is constant and perform the shift purely on the integer meaning of the operands, without any further conversion, at compile-time.
 * If the left-hand operand is a vector, it cannot be negative.
 An "arithmetic" (sign-extending) right-shift is therefore not supported directly.
 All shifted-in bits are 0.
 * There is no "wrap-around" for the shift amount like some languages do, e.g. Java.
 That is, if the left-hand operand is a vector and the right-hand operand is equal to the size of the left-hand operand, the result is a zero vector, because the operator shifts by (left-operand-size) digits which is *not* equivalent to shifting by zero digits.
+* Although a ngative right-hand operand inverts the shift direction, arbitrary inversion cannot happen at run-time since a right-hand integer must be constant (either always or never inverts the shift direction, and is a "constant shift" anyway), and a right-hand vector cannot be negative.

 ## Other Operators